tvallotton/rocket_lang/README.md

 # Rocket Lang
 ### [This is still unstable, don't use still]
-Rocket lang provides a configurable enum type for multi-language rocket applications.
+Rocket-lang provides a configurable enum type for multi-language rocket applications.

 # LangCode
 A request guard corresponding to the [ISO 639-1](https://es.wikipedia.org/wiki/ISO_639-1) code standard.